 My principle passion continues to be working in the rural community in which I live, I have spent a lot of time roaming the Blackdown Hills nearby.
-I built up a photographic archive for them as a new designated AONB and this relatively under populated region of small farms and many lanes continues to fascinate and delight me.
+I built up a photographic archive for them when they were a newly designated AONB and this relatively under populated region of small farms and many lanes continues to fascinate and delight me.
 I love to include farm animals in my pictures and my years of having my own flock of sheep come in handy.